dask-contrib/dask-sql/docs/source/best_practices.rst

 Joins and grouped aggregations typically require communication between workers, which can be expensive.
 Broadcast joins can help reduce this communication in the case of joining a small table to a large table by just sending the small table to each partition of the large table.
-However, in Dask-SQL this only works when the small table is a sinlge partition.
+However, in Dask-SQL this only works when the small table is a single partition.

 For example, if you read in some tables and concatenate them with a ``UNION ALL`` operation